Ruelle-Pollicott Resonances for Manifolds with Hyperbolic Cusps: Continuation of the resolvent for translation invariant operators

-endowed with the corresponding norm. \end{definition} It may seem that these spaces depend on the parameter $\lambda$, and since we want to consider analytic families of operators depending on the parameter $\lambda$, this may be problematic --- recall that for the theory in Kato \cite{Kato-80} to apply, we need that operators are of type (A), which basically means that they all act on the same domain.
+Let us discuss the $\lambda$ subscript in the notation of the spaces $\mathsf H^{\escapeparam m_b + N}_\lambda$.
+It may seem that these spaces depend on the parameter $\lambda$, and since we want to consider analytic families of operators depending on the parameter $\lambda$, this may be problematic --- recall that for the theory in Kato \cite{Kato-80} to apply, we need that operators are of type (A), which basically means that they all act on the same domain.
 To address this problem, we start with \begin{lemma} For any weight $k_b$, the space $\mathsf{H}^{k_b}_\lambda(\FibreL)$ does not depend on the $\lambda$ parameter.
 Only the norm does, and it varies continuously with $\lambda$. \end{lemma}